OPEN ALL YEAR

 Learn about the internships available at ANU College of Law with Associate Professor Anthony Hopkins, Director of Clinical and Internship Courses, and Dr Jonathan Liljeblad, Convenor of Clinical and Internship Courses, in this recording.

-ANU College of Law is A limited number of internships arranged by ANU are available with a variety of Commonwealth and Australian Capital Territory government departments, statutory bodies, community legal centres and other non-government organisations.
+A limited number of internships arranged by ANU are available with a variety of Commonwealth and Australian Capital Territory government departments, statutory bodies, community legal centres and other non-government organisations.
 Internships are also available at ANU College of Law Centres, under the supervision of a member of the ANU College of Law.

 Students should conduct preliminary research to ensure that they are aware of the organisation’s functions and goals before applying.
 Feedback from placement organisations indicates that this is very much a minimum requirement for those seeking selection.